VenTaz/Themidie/README.md

 ![](Images/scylla_kill_anti_attach.png)

-- Go back to the plugins tab, go to Themidie -> Start and select and open the executable that you want to debug
+- Go back to the plugins tab, go to Themidie -> Start, then select and open the executable that you want to debug

 ![](Images/themidie_start.png)